Karl is a longtime freelancer who's passionate about music, art, and writing.

-Aeronexus has created an evocation of a grand journey through the stars in his new album, The New Vessel, which continues the story that started on Forever Drifting.
+Aeronexus has created an evocation of a grand journey through the stars in his album The New Vessel, which continues the story that started on Forever Drifting.
 This is an album where synths sparkle like starlight, deep bass creates a vision of the endless night of space.
 The intricate lines of melody and harmony intertwine to paint strong images for the listener.

-Review of The New Vessel, by Aeronexus
+Review of The New Vessel by Aeronexus

 The lead synth parts on The New Vessel use pan pipe, metallic bell/chime sounds and even a Theremin along with more typical synth tones.
 All of these instrument sounds produce effects that fit the melodies they play and in my view add a freshness to the sound of the tracks on which they are used.

 There are interesting melodies and harmonies that call out through this album.
 Some of the melodies are delicate, others are full of triumphant power and there are moments of minor key melancholy as well.
 The harmonic interactions between all of the various intertwining synth lines also stand out for producing unique contrasts.
-To all of this, I have to add my praise for Contre-Attaque's intricate, shredding and driving guitar work on “Universal Equilibrium” which gave that track so much energy and power.
+To all of this, I have to add my praise for Contre-Attaque's intricate, shredding and driving guitar work on “Universal Equilibrium” which gives that track so much energy and power.

-Another aspect to The New Vessel that I found enjoyable was how layered the tracks are.
+Another aspect to The New Vessel that I find enjoyable is how layered the tracks are.
 There are a lot of unique sounds and interactions between layers of sound on the album.
 It seems that the more times I listened, the more I got out of the music.
 The trick is that it isn’t too busy.
 Aeronexus has managed to create complex music that isn't muddy or overdone on this album.